migfig/Labs/README.md

 > Web Api Example

+**Disclaimer**:
+This projects are WIP (Work in Progress), and because of this they may not behave completely as (crashes are) expected, they will be soon.
+Some code parts also may need some re-factoring in classes and its methods, please be aware this code has been developed in a rush manner.

 They have been created from scratch using **MS Visual Studio**  on a **Microsoft Surface 3** with its corresponding **Type Cover**.
 Also using **ReSharper** add-in.